- Do not provide any personal information or click on any link provided

 For individuals who find that any of the options in the "Paystations and Parking Products" section above are not accessible to them, you may request a custom accommodation.
 Confirmation of the limitation may be requested.

-The City of Winnipeg is dedicated to accommodating the needs of community members with disabilities.
+The City of Winnipeg is dedicated to accommodating the needs of community members with accessibility needs.
 If we can assist, please contact us!

 Related Links